Compassion Seattle homelessness measure will not appear on November ballot, state Court of Appeals rules

 This week, Harrell called on the City Council and Mayor Jenny Durkan to adopt the major tenets of the measure even if it were not to appear on the November ballot.
 If they fail to do so, he said he will if elected mayor.

-In a statement, Compassion Seattle confirmed it would not take the case further this fall, and said the campaign is “deeply disappointed” in the ruling and that decisive action on homelessness now can only be obtained by changing leadership in City Hall.
+In a statement Friday, Compassion Seattle confirmed it would not take the case further this fall, and said the campaign is “deeply disappointed” in the ruling and that decisive action on homelessness can only be obtained by changing leadership at City Hall.

 “Our work has elevated this issue — undoubtedly the most consequential one facing Seattleites — to the forefront of this election for both candidates and voters,” the statement said.
 “We cannot afford further inaction and the City’s continued failed approach to this emergency.
 Seattle voters, you have the power to make a difference this November in who you elect as Mayor, as City Attorney, and to the City Council.”